top of page

 As highlighted by the pandemic, an increasingly central requirement to participating in modern life is the ability to get online.
 However, this is not universally the case.

-As the Good Things Foundation have highlighted, 10 million people across the UK lack basic digital skills.
+As the Good Things Foundation has highlighted, 10 million people across the UK lack basic digital skills.
 1.5 million households have no internet access.
 2 million struggle to afford the internet they have.

 But digital inclusion is vital in a modern world.
 Research shows that having internet access improves health, happiness, and can uplift a household's income.
 It saves time completing fundamental tasks (including accessing healthcare information, banking, and job searches), and provides a lifeline to those isolated from their friends and family.